crazychenz/vinnie.work/explorelog/content/blog/20201008-git-master-main-trunk/index.md

   What is the context of Git's master semantics?
 What would be better?
 ---

-Due to a growing awareness of unconcience bias, removing terms that have historically been associated with slavery or racially incensitive terminology has become a trend.
+Due to a growing awareness of unconcience bias, replacing terms that have historically (or directly) been associated with slavery or racially incensitive terminology has become a trend.
 To be mindful about this entire process I decided to do some "re-google" to learn what Git's context of its famously used "master" branch.

 ## Origins of 'master' in Git